Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Related Work

-\descr{Backdoor Attacks.} In this paper, we focus on targeted model update poisoning attacks, aka backdoor attacks~\cite{chen2017targeted, gu2017badnets}.
-In the context of FL, Bhagoji et al.~\cite{bhagoji2019analyzing} show that model poisoning attacks are more effective than data poisoning attacks. \edit{Then, Bagdasaryan et al.~\cite{bagdasaryan2020backdoor} demonstrate the feasibility of a single-shot attack, i.e., even if a single attacker is selected in a single round, it may be enough to introduce a backdoor into the aggregated model, but do not introduce any defenses.}

-Available defenses against backdoor attacks in non-FL settings~\cite{liu2018fine,wang2019neural} investigate training data, which is not possible in FL.
-Robust training processes based on randomized smoothing are recently proposed in~\cite{rosenfeld2020certified}, ~\cite{weber2020rab}, and~\cite{wang2020certifying}.
+\descr{Backdoor Attacks.} In this paper, we focus on targeted model update poisoning (aka backdoor) attacks~\cite{chen2017targeted, gu2017badnets}.
+Li et al.~\cite{li2021hidden} propose a new set of hidden backdoors against NLP models in non-FL setting.
+In the context of FL, Bhagoji et al.~\cite{bhagoji2019analyzing} show that model poisoning attacks are more effective than data poisoning attacks. \edit{Then, Bagdasaryan et al.~\cite{bagdasaryan2020backdoor} demonstrate the feasibility of a single-shot attack, i.e., even if a single attacker is selected in a single round, it may be enough to introduce a backdoor into the aggregated model, but do not introduce any defenses.} Available defenses against backdoor attacks in non-FL settings~\cite{liu2018fine,wang2019neural} investigate training data, which is not possible in FL.
+Robust training processes based on randomized smoothing are recently proposed in~\cite{rosenfeld2020certified,weber2020rab,wang2020certifying}.

 \edit{We have already discussed, and experimented with, defenses introduced by Sun et al.~\cite{sun2019can}, based on norm bounding and weak DP.
 While successful against backdoor attacks, these defenses do not offer sound privacy protections.
 In our work, we turn to CDP and LDP to protect against both backdoor and inference attacks in FL.
 For the former, we compare to defenses proposed in~\cite{sun2019can}; although main task accuracy is higher using~\cite{sun2019can}, CDP/LDP reduces attack accuracy further and additionally protects against membership inference attacks.}